 We have spent £69 a month on ‘work’, including £150 on a second hand phone that we hope we won’t need to replace for a while!
 Our monthly bills come to £57 a month, and if I’d had to I could have coped without a phone and shared Adam’s, but things will break and need to be replaced so it’s a good example of why it’s important to have some leeway in your budget.

 What Do We Spend On Boat Necessities?

-Under boat necessities we have included any water, electricity or marina fees, our subscription to Navionics that we use as our chart plotter most of the time, money for paper charts and pilot books, courtesy flags and all those essential things that you have to keep buying to keep moving.
+Under boat necessities we have included any water, electricity or marina fees, our subscription to Navionics that we use as our chart plotter most of the time (we bought two of these Samsung tablets, best for screen brightness, and two waterproof cases and have one as backup just in case!) money for paper charts and pilot books, courtesy flags and all those essential things that you have to keep buying to keep moving.

 We have tried incredibly hard not to use marinas or town quays that we have had to pay for.
 So far we’ve managed pretty well, as Greece has several free town quays that have water taps you don’t have to pay for.
 We have heard that some people continue to cruise Greece through the winter months, but with less experience we decided that it wasn’t worth getting out of our depth in winter storms and high winds.
 We had also made the decision to get our (new to us) boat out the water for the winter so we could do some much needed work.
 Because of this decision we ended spending £3000 on yard and haul out fees.
 We were a month longer in the yard than we hoped due to the lockdown measures, which cost us £500 more than we had hoped.